EngineerSmith/jingle-jam-2024/README.md

 # Jingle Jam Game Jam 2024
-This is the repo for a submission to the [2024 Jingle Jam Game Jam](https://itch.io/jam/jinglegamejam2024)
+This is the repo for a submission to the [2024 Jingle Jam Game Jam](https://itch.io/jam/jinglegamejam2024).
+You can find the [GDD here](GDD.md)

 ## License
 The MIT license applies exclusively to the code contained within the game directory and it's subdirectories.
 It excludes code that has it's own license within the license directory.
 It also does not extend to the assets directory, which is subject to a separate license.